Actyx/Actyx/dev-docs/2023-11-24 versioning ax.md

 From the previous list, the new publishing "rules" become:

 `ax-core`
+- Breaking changes
+  - will create a major bump in `ax-core`
 - Features
   - will create a minor bump in `ax-core`
 - Fixes